 One of the ways in which you can use InstantData is to recover an entire system to a new VMware vSphere virtual machine.
-You can do this from your ESE Agent or from the Storage Platform Console.
+You can do this from the Storage Platform Console.
 Simply follow the instructions below.

 - To recover an entire system, you need to have done at least one Full System Backup (FSB) of your data.
 To enable FSB, switch on the radio button in your ESE Agent.
 The button will turn green.